Jhanvis0110/Intro-to-Python/README.md

 # Intro-to-Python
-In this we have types of data types, patterns, functions.
+In this we have types of data types,variables, patterns, functions.